translate/pootle/docs/specs/api.rst

 **Mozilla related**

-* Mozilla wants to be able to retreive the contributions from a given translator to display in it telephone directory.
+* Mozilla wants to be able to retrieve the contributions from a given translator to display them in its telephone directory.
 * Mozilla wants to be able to report work that still needs to be done.

 **Solas related**